xga0/xga0.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I’m Xiangyu (Sean).
-I hold a PhD in Data Science from the New Jersey Institute of Technology, where I worked under Professor Yi Chen.
-My doctoral research developed end-to-end machine learning pipelines for healthcare applications, with a focus on leveraging AI to improve patient engagement efficiency and outcomes.
+I'm Sean 👋.
+I hold a PhD in Data Science 🎓 from the New Jersey Institute of Technology, where I worked under Professor Yi Chen.
+My doctoral research developed end-to-end machine learning pipelines for healthcare applications 🧬, with a focus on leveraging AI to improve patient engagement efficiency and outcomes.

-I have industry and research experience across both academia and large-scale technology organizations.
-In 2022, I interned as a Data Scientist at Amazon’s Supply Chain Optimization Technologies (SCOT).
-In 2021, I was an AI Research Associate at the Center for Health Information & Decision Systems (CHIDS), University of Maryland.
+I have industry and research experience across both academia and large-scale technology organizations 💼.
+In 2022, I interned as a Data Scientist at Amazon's Supply Chain Optimization Technologies (SCOT) 📦.
+In 2021, I was an AI Research Associate at the Center for Health Information & Decision Systems (CHIDS), University of Maryland 🔬.

-Before pursuing my PhD, I earned an M.S. from Fordham University and a B.S. from the New York Institute of Technology, where I built a strong foundation in data science, analytics, and computational methods for large-scale business and information systems.
+Before pursuing my PhD, I earned an M.S. from Fordham University and a B.S. from the New York Institute of Technology 📚, where I built a strong foundation in data science, analytics, and computational methods for large-scale business and information systems.

 <!--I’m currently seeking a full-time DS/MLE/Applied Scientist position.-->